Kunull/Blog/blog/2024-02-19-setting-up-an-api-hacking-lab-in-kali-linux.md

 docker --version
 ```

-Next we have to install Docker Composein our system using the following command.
+Next we have to install Docker Compose in our system using the following command.

 ```
 sudo apt install docker-compose